KaniuBillows/seasearch-docs/manual/deploy/README.md

 ### Create a regular user

 !!! tip
-    We here just show an example to describe how to use auth token to access SeaSearch APIs, you can check [here](../api/overview.md) for the whole details of SeaSearch APIS.
+    We here just show an example to describe how to use auth token to access SeaSearch APIs, you can check [here](../api/overview.md) for the whole details of SeaSearch APIs.

 You can create a regular user by **POST `/api/user`**, e.g.,